 Long story short, the morning after setting it up, I thought it odd that it was not lighting up as I was walked by in the dim light.
 When I reached up to take the light off the shelf, it was hot and the casing was melted.
 So were 4 Duracell D cells inside.

 The moral of the story?
 Test your preps periodically to make sure they are in top working condition.
 Beyond that, do not leave any new electronics or battery-operated devices unattended until you know they are functioning properly lest you burn your house down!

 Side note: I contacted the company and told them what happened and never heard a peep back.

 Backdoor Survival reader and Book Festival author, J.A, Charnov, checked in this week with another great video to watch for free on PBS.
 Here is a link to the NOVA piece called “CyberWar Threat“.
 It is available right now for online viewing.
 Have I mentioned lately that a cyber attack or cyber war is right up there at the top of the list of things I prepare for?

-If you are interested in the book Cascadia’s Curse, it is on sale for $2.99 during the month of November.
-If you live anywhere near the Cascadia Fault (or any other fault for that matter) you are going to want to take a peek at this one.
+If you are interested in the book Cascadia’s Curse, If you live anywhere near the Cascadia Fault (or any other fault for that matter) you are going to want to take a peek at this one.

 Current Backdoor Survival Giveaways

 Prepper Book Festival 10 continues.
 Here is the latest:

 With all giveaways, winners are notified by email and have 48 hours to claim their prize or an alternate will be selected.
 Once selected, the names of winners are also displayed in the Rafflecopter on the original giveaway article.
 This usually happens on the Friday following the end of the giveaway.